UzmaSayyeda/citibike-analysis/README.md

 ## Data Processing
 - The CSV files were downloaded from the [Citi Bike Data](https://s3.amazonaws.com/tripdata/index.html).
-- I downloaded 21 different files acoounting for each month for the years 2022 and 2023, cleaned and created a subset of the datasets since they are large and Tableau restricts data file size to 1GB.
+- I downloaded 21 different files accounting for each month for the years 2022 and 2023, cleaned and created a subset of the datasets since they are large and Tableau restricts data file size to 1GB.
 - These csvs were then combined based on year using `concat` and then exported as csvs to be used in Tableau.
 - For data visualization in Tableau, the two cleaned and merged CSVs were combined using the union feature.